 Public Health Work Experience

-Individuals who have at least a bachelor’s degree, in any concentration, and at least five subsequent years’ public health work experience may be eligible to take the CPH exam.
+- at least a bachelor’s degree, in any concentration, and at least five years’ public health work experience

 *The Council on Education for Public Health (CEPH) is an independent agency which accredits schools and programs of public health offered in settings other than schools of public health.
 See the list of schools and programs accredited by CEPH.